Remote Worker Introduction

 If your files are too big for the EFSS or CCP solutions, then you will need an alternative.
 The problem with these solutions is that it is built on top of the TCP/IP protocol, which has issues when it works over unreliable networks such as WiFi or when the cloud is geographically far away from a user.
 In such a case, you would need a solution that would use a custom UDP based protocol to overcome connectivity issues.
 Resilio Connect is a good example of a product that could provide your employees with the fastest access to your company’s data.

 If your files are not big, but you prefer not to move data to the cloud for security or compliance reasons, you could use a Server Message Block (SMB) over a virtual private network (VPN) connection.
-This would work if you have a fast and reliable connection between offices, but reliability would degrade significantly in the case of consumer-grade networks.
-Resilio Connect uses custom UDP protocol that could effectively share files over such networks, without the need to move your data to the cloud.
+This would work if you have a fast and reliable connection between offices, but reliability would degrade significantly in the case of consumer-grade networks, which would require a VPN alternative solution.
+Resilio Connect uses a custom UDP protocol that could effectively share files over such networks, without the need to move your data to the cloud.
 Users would simply need to install an agent to get fast and reliable access to your local filer or SMB drive.
-This approach would overcome unreliability and slow performance of SMB over VPN.
+This approach would overcome unreliability and slow performance of SMB over a VPN service.

 4) Unreliable Networks